Video Sculpture | Photo Installations & Other Projects

 The Puzzle Master 2007

-Video Projections and set design
+Video projections and set design

 This multimedia opera, a retelling of the Dedalus and Icarus myth, is set on an imaginary Caribbean island.
 Five singers perform in counterpoint with layers of computer-manipulated 5.0 channel surround sound and multiple video projections.
 Music by Eric Chasalow ; libretto by F.D.
 Reeve; video and set design by Denise Marika.